w3c/wai-website/pages/about/groups/task-forces/practices.md

 ## Objectives

-The APG Task Force develops the WAI-ARIA Authoring Practices Guide, which describes considerations that might not be evident to authors from the WAI-ARIA specification alone, and recommends approaches to make widgets, navigation, and behaviors accessible using WAI-ARIA roles, states, and properties.
+The APG Task Force develops the WAI-ARIA Authoring Practices Guide, which:

+- describes considerations that might not be evident to authors from the WAI-ARIA specification alone, and, -recommends approaches to make widgets, navigation, and behaviors accessible using WAI-ARIA roles, states, and properties.

 ## Work statement